privatezero/Resume/README.md

 _ _ _

 # Selected Presentations
+* "You Got This!
+Empowering Archivists to Use Open Tools to Process A/V Materials."
+Northwest Archivists Annual Meeting 2019.
+Bozeman, MT.
+05/16/2019.
 * "Strategies and Outcomes for Public Digitization Events: A Case Study."
 AMIA Annual Conference 2018.
 Portland, OR.
 12/01/2018.
 * "vrecord: An Open Source Case Study."
 AMIA Annual Conference 2018.
 Portland, OR.
 12/01/2018.
 * "Beyond Pressing Play: Tools and Strategies for High Quality Reformatting of Field Recorded Materials."
 Northwest Archivists Annual Meeting 2018.
 Warm Springs, OR.
 04/27/2018.